symphonycms/members/README.markdown

 ## Email Templates

-The [Email Template Filter](http://getsymphony.com/download/extensions/view/20743/) or [Email Template Manager](http://getsymphony.com/download/extensions/view/64322/) can be used to email information specific to the Members extension such as Member Registration, Password Reset and Activation Codes.
-These extensions allow Email Templates to be added as Event Filters to your events.
-Check the documentation for either extension to evaluate them for your situation.
-All bugs relating to those extensions should be reported to the respective extension, not the Members extension.
+The [Email Template Manager](http://symphonyextensions.com/extensions/email_template_manager/) extension can be used to email information specific to the Members extension such as Member Registration, Password Reset and Activation Codes.
+This extension allows Email Templates to be added as Event Filters to your events.

+When using the email address as the member identifier, be sure to encode email addresses with [a URL encoding template](http://www.getsymphony.com/download/xslt-utilities/view/55460/) when emailing password reset confirmation links to allow for characters such as '+'.
+All bugs relating to this extension should be reported to it, not the Members extension.